orta/snowpack-plugin-hmr-phaser/README.md

 ## Snowpack plugin for Phaser

-A WIP Plugin for Hot Module Reloading in Phaser Scenes and Sprites in a Snowpack app.
+A usable but WIP Plugin for Hot Scene Reloading in Phaser Scenes in a Snowpack app.

 Note: This isn't built out to be a perfect generic system for all use-cases.
 Yet, maybe.
 Expect to have to get your hands dirty because this hasn't hit a production system yet.